MRalasic/data_engineering/Projects/Project 3 - Data Warehouse/README.md

 * Create neccesarry tables
-* Build ETL Processes and ETL Pipeline for a database hosted on Redshift *create a Redshift cluster
+* Build ETL Processes and ETL Pipeline for a database hosted on Redshift
+    * create a Redshift clusterž
-    *load data from S3 to staging tables on Redshift *transforms data into a set of dimensional tables
+    * load data from S3 to staging tables on Redshift
+    * transforms data into a set of dimensional tables
 * Document the process

 ### Purpose